Are you eligible for student finance?

-If you or a family member are an EU national and have lived in the EEA or Switzerland for the three years before your course begins, you're eligible for a tuition fee loan that you’ll eventually have to pay back.
+If you or a family member are an EU national and have lived in the EEA or Switzerland for the three years before your course begins, you're currently eligible for a tuition fee loan that you’ll eventually have to pay back.
 Again, this is set to change from 2021–2022.

 If you normally live in the UK nation you’re applying to for student finance, and didn't move there for the purpose of studying, you may also qualify for living cost support.
 To be eligible, you must have lived in the UK for at least three years before the start of your course (five years if resident in England).

-Universities and colleges will usually charge you higher fees than home/EU students.
+Universities and colleges will usually charge you higher fees than home students.
 You’re unlikely to get financial support from the UK student loans system unless you meet one of the residence exceptions outlined above.
-If you qualify for student finance on these grounds, you're considered a home/EU student and tuition fees would be charged accordingly.
+If you qualify for student finance on these grounds, you're considered a home student and tuition fees would be charged accordingly.

 For any queries about visas and eligibility for international students, refer to UKCISA.

 There's no age limit for tuition fee loans or grants.
 To get a maintenance loan, you must be under 60 on the first day of the first academic year of your course.
 If you change to a different course after turning 60 years old, you’ll no longer be eligible for a maintenance loan.
 In England, over-60s can access a means-tested loan for living costs.

 To get student finance, you must study your course at a publicly funded UK university.
 Or if you study at a private institution, your course must be approved for public funding.
 The tuition fees charged by private institutions may be higher than the tuition loan you get, in which case you’ll have to fund the difference.